 The resolution, the second in five months, reflected frustration among Western powers with Iran’s stonewalling of a long-running International Atomic Energy Agency (IAEA) investigation.
 Rather than responding with positive action to the June 2024 censure, Iran “has once again decided to respond with threats and provocations, while continuing with its strategy of delay and obfuscation on the long list of outstanding safeguards questions,” the E3 and the United States said in a joint statement.
 U.S. Ambassador Laura S.H.
 Holgate said that Tehran should provide “full transparency” if it is “interested in demonstrating the exclusively peaceful nature of its nuclear program.”

 The board of governors called on Iran to provide “technically credible explanations” for traces of uranium at undeclared sites.
 Iran is required to declare all nuclear material and sites under its Nuclear Non-Proliferation Treaty (NPT) Safeguards Agreement.
-The probe, which dates back to at least 2019, initially covered undeclared three locations.
+The probe, which dates back to at least 2019, initially covered three undeclared locations.
 Questions about two, Turquzabad and Varamin, remained outstanding as of November 2024.
 The suspicious activity took place before 2003, when Iran halted its nuclear weapons program.

 The resolution also required the IAEA “to produce a comprehensive and updated assessment on the possible presence or use of undeclared nuclear material in connection with past and present outstanding issues regarding Iran’s nuclear programme.”